 6. An American Marriage

-African American writers that make it to Oprah’s Book Club list usually sell out within hours.
+African-American writers that make it to Oprah’s Book Club list usually sell out within hours.
 Tayari Jones’s An American Marriage tackles racial injustice, death, failure, and expectations.
 Based on the reviews, this book will have you begging for a follow-up book as well as a TV series.

 This is an amazing novel that was written concerning the black female protagonist.
 It brings out an accurate picture of the era of slavery.
-It is designed from a white society with the male population dominating alongside science and speculative fiction.
+It is designed for a white society with the male population dominating alongside science and speculative fiction.